ringcentral/ringcentral-api-docs/docs/voice/index.md

 ### Intercept incoming calls

-Before a call is connected with a user/extension, and while it is ringing, the Voice API gives the developer one last chance to route the call in someway.
+Before a call is connected with a user/extension, and while it is ringing, the Phone API gives the developer one last chance to route the call in someway.
 These ways are:

 * Forward call to another extension
 * Forward call to voicemail